Viscous Fluid Models of Cosmic Acceleration in FRW Spacetime Using MCMC Constraints: Conclusion

 Our results show that the inclusion of a bulk viscous term plays a significant role in describing the accelerated expansion of the Universe without invoking an explicit cosmological constant.
 The derived expressions for the Hubble and deceleration parameters illustrate a smooth transition from an early decelerated phase to a late-time accelerated regime, consistent with modern observational evidence.
 Moreover, the effective sound speed analysis confirms that the proposed models remain dynamically stable and causal over the entire evolutionary range considered.

-From the observational perspective, the models were tested using Hubble parameter (OHD) and baryon acoustic oscillation (BAO) datasets, constrained through a Markov Chain Monte Carlo (MCMC) approach.
+From the observational perspective, the models were tested using Hubble parameter (OHD) and Pantheon datasets, constrained through a Markov Chain Monte Carlo (MCMC) approach.
 The results demonstrate strong consistency with $\Lambda$CDM trends while allowing controlled deviations that may offer deeper insights into the physics of dissipative processes in the cosmic medium.
-The goodness-of-fit statistics, including the reduced $\chi^2$, AIC, and BIC values, confirm that the viscous models provide a competitive description of the observed expansion history.
+The goodness-of-fit statistics, including the reduced $\chi^2$, AIC, BIC and DIC values, confirm that the viscous models provide a competitive description of the observed expansion history.

 The statistical contours from the MCMC analysis also highlight well-defined parameter regions, revealing that the viscosity coefficient $\xi$ and the equation of state parameter $\gamma$ are tightly constrained by current data.
 This indicates that the bulk viscous framework is not only phenomenologically viable but also capable of capturing essential features of cosmic acceleration within a unified dark sector description.